ypaulsussman/yblog/content/posts_to_write.md

    - Bring in various Faker-generated sentences as prompts (use e.g. quotes Classes, rather than single-word entries) https://github.com/stympy/faker
    - [plenty](https://thenounproject.com/browse/) [such](https://gallery.manypixels.co/) [sources](https://www.ikonate.com/) for grabbing image-prompts, too

+1. **Idea:** "Corona"
+    - tool for retros && retro commentary/weigh-in (plus one's, comments, concerns, qualifications, etc)
+    - web form, with support from slackbot
+    - like, "Corona" refers to part of the eye -- but it also sounds like "Coroner," who performs... post-mortems.
+Heh.

+1. **Idea:** "ThousandWord"
+    - Repository for collected PF01 images
+    - On top of a PG database?
+    - Use as practice w/ Redis/ElasticSearch/any search-or-filter-heavy stack

 ### Technical revisitations

 1. Full-Stack for Frontends 01 [ ]